Generalized Josephson effect in an asymmetric double-well potential at finite temperatures: Generalized Josephson effect

 \section{Generalized Josephson effect}

 Let us now briefly summarize what we have done so far.
 We started with a non-interacting $N$-particle bosonic system, described by the $(N+1) \times (N+1)$ dimensional density matrix (\ref{Eq: density matrix}).
 Then, we formulated an effective density matrix (\ref{Eq: effective density matrix}), which contains all the information about the many-particle system relevant for the calculation of one-particle observables.
-In this framework we derived the generelized Josephson equations (\ref{Eq: generalized Josephson1})-(\ref{Eq: generalized Josephson3}) and their general solution for the evolution of the effective density matrix elements.
-This allows us to describe various regimes of many-particle dynamics: In what follows, we first use the generalized Josephson equations to investigate a bosonic system in thermal equilibrium.
-In particular, we will utilize the description of the many-particle system by a canonical ensemble to determine the parameters of the effective density matrix in terms of the temperature $T$, the particle number $N$ and the energy difference $\Delta E$.
-Afterwards, we extend the discussion to the case of an additional population imbalance leading to oscillatory dynamics that still can be related to the equilibrium temperature \cite{Tasaki_1998}.
+In this framework we derived the generelized Josephson equations (\ref{Eq: generalized Josephson1})-(\ref{Eq: generalized Josephson3}) and their general solution for the evolution of the effective density matrix elements, see Appendix~\ref{Appendix: Generalised Josephson equations}.
+This allows us to describe various regimes of many-particle dynamics: in what follows, we first use the generalized Josephson equations to investigate a bosonic system in thermal equilibrium.
+The thermalization process, which leads to this state, is not part of the present discussion.
+However, we briefly elaborate on that in Appendix~\ref{Appendix: Thermalization in a bosonic gas}.

+In particular, we will utilize the description of the many-particle system by a canonical ensemble to determine the parameters of the effective density matrix in terms of the temperature $T$, the particle number $N$ and the energy difference $\Delta \tilde E=\tilde{E}_{1} -\tilde{E}_{0}$.
+Afterwards, we extend the discussion to the case of non-equilibrium leading to oscillatory dynamics.
 These oscillations are studied in the pure state and in the generalized cases.
 Moreover, the corresponding behaviour of the degree of fragmentation $1 - f$ is analyzed.
-This will allow us to investigate how the interplay of temperature, particle number, the population imbalance and the geometry of the double-well potential affects the particle dynamics.
+This will allow us to investigate how the interplay of temperature, particle number, and the geometry of the double-well potential affects the particle dynamics.